Fadi7AY/DevOps_Assignment/README.md

 - Go to the **Actions** tab in your GitHub repo
 - Select the workflow and click **Run workflow** to deploy infrastructure

+### ⚙️ GitHub Actions CI/CD Workflow

+The workflow in `.github/workflows/deploy.yml` automates the infrastructure deployment process:

+- Initializes Terraform
+- Applies the infrastructure
+- Runs on manual trigger via `workflow_dispatch`

 ### 5. Confirm Your Email

 ⚠️ **IMPORTANT:**
-After the first deployment, you will receive a confirmation email from AWS SNS.
+After your first deployment, AWS SNS will send a **confirmation email** to the address you specified.
-You **must click the confirmation link** to activate the email subscription.
+You **must click the confirmation link** inside this email to start receiving notifications.
-Otherwise, SNS notifications will not be delivered.

 ---